EmoFake: An Initial Dataset for Emotion Fake Audio Detection: EXPERIMENTS

-Furthermore, we evaluated our baseline models using emotion fake audio with different emotions in the test set of EmoFake.
-The experiment results are shown in Table 6.
-Because this experiment used the test part, there is no result of Sad.
+Additionally, we evaluated our baseline models using emotion fake audio with different emotions in the test part of EmoFake.
+Notably, because the source emotion in the test part is Sad, the recorded results do not include data for the Sad emotion.
 For different fake audio detection models, the emotion detecting difficultly is also different.